 Although I don’t have a Wattbike at home, I’ve taken away the sensation of producing better power at higher intensities, practise it on my regular trainer and apply the cue.
 As for the left-right balance, I worked out later my left dominance was down to always leading my self-devised breathing patterns with my left leg.
 Now I’m consciously divvying it up, which has the added bonus of easing my left-knee niggle.

-In the only time trial I did between storms Ciara, Dennis and the coronavirus cancellations, I rode my fastest time for that particular course since 2005.
+In the only time trial I did between weather interruptions and Covid cancellations, I rode my fastest time for that particular course since 2005.
 Obviously, it’s impossible to say whether that was all down to better pedalling, but understanding and addressing my weaknesses definitely helped me.
 Perhaps in this case, knowledge literally is power.